The System

 "Europe is literally the creation of the Third World."— Frantz Fanon, The Wretched of the Earth, 1961

-Source: Jason Hickel, The Divide · Global Financial Integrity · Jubilee Debt Campaign · World Bank · UNCTAD
+Source: Jason Hickel, The Divide ·Global Financial Integrity ·National Treasury SA ·World Bank ·UNCTAD

 The Same System.